asmov/bak8/docs/DESIGN.md

 - bak8
 - bak

-The flagship tool, `bak8` can be used to run both manual and scheduled backups based on configuration that the user provides.
+The flagship tool, `sourcetrait backup` can be used to run both manual and scheduled backups based on configuration that the user provides.

 We also ship `bak`, which simply creates adhoc `.bak` copies of files,